egv301/todoProjectLaravel/README.md

 ## Ask a question?

-If you have any query please contact at egv301@gmail.com
+If you have any quesions please contact at egv301@gmail.com